simondlevy/BreezySLAM/README.md

 but that is efficient enough to scale-up to real world problems.
 As shown in the following code fragment, the basic API is extremely
-simple: a constructor that accepts Lidar parameters and the size of the map (pixels) and mapping area (meters; a method for updating with the current scan; a method that returns the current robot position; and a method for retrieving the current map as a byte array.
+simple: a constructor that accepts Lidar parameters and the size of the map (pixels) and mapping area (meters); a method for updating with the current scan; a method that returns the current robot position; and a method for retrieving the current map as a byte array.